Chicken Coop Roofing Guide

 Plastic Roofing Sheets

 Plastic roofing has a number of advantages for chicken coops.
-A highly cost-effective roofing option, there are few materials more affordable than PVC roofing.
+A highly cost-effective roofing option, there are few materials more affordable than corrugated plastic roofing.
 The second option you have is polycarbonate sheeting, which is a more durable, yet slightly pricier plastic roofing sheet.
 Both of these materials boast solid performance with minimal maintenance required, however they do not share the same durability as metal roof sheets.

 Felt shingles set themselves apart from other pitched chicken coop roof options with the unparalleled range of styles, shapes, and colours available.
 For the homeowner looking to create a beautifully aesthetic chicken coop roof, felt shingles are the ideal choice.
 They’re also lightweight and simple to install, making them perfect for a DIYer working on their own project.
 What’s more, felt roofing shingles can offer up to 20 years maintenance-free life.